What are the differences between the electric clarinet and the ordinary clarinet?

 Traditional Clarinet: Made from materials like wood, plastic, or metal, with a focus on the acoustic properties of the materials.

 Electric Clarinet: Often made with materials that prioritize durability and resistance to changes in temperature and humidity, as they do not rely on acoustic properties.
-The plastic components and housing are typically manufactured through precision injection molding service to ensure consistent quality and proper fitting of electronic sensors and components.

 MIDI Capability: